We started this because our own parents needed it.

 To make sure no parent walks into a hospital alone, and no child has to choose between their job and being there.
 Presence, professionalized.

 The default options are all bad.
 Send the parent alone, and they miss things, forget things, get overwhelmed.
 Send a relative who happens to be free: rare, inconsistent, awkward to ask.
 Hire a full-time caregiver: expensive, intrusive, often more than what's actually needed.
 Fly down yourself: not sustainable for routine visits.
+Work your job, manage your own life, and be there for your aging parent.
+Pick two.

 “What if the only thing missing is a trained, present human for the length of a visit?”